lucocozz/Argus/docs/fr/guide/environment.md

 # Environment Variables

-cargs can configure options through environment variables, providing flexibility for containerized applications, CI/CD pipelines, and system-wide configurations.
+argus can configure options through environment variables, providing flexibility for containerized applications, CI/CD pipelines, and system-wide configurations.

 ## Basic Concepts

 !!! abstract "Overview"
-    Environment variables support in cargs allows you to:
+    Environment variables support in argus allows you to:

     1. Associate options with environment variables
     2. Optionally use a prefix for variable namespacing